More Than 30 States Sue Google Over 'Extravagant' Fees In Google Play Store

 The suit was brought by 36 states — including New York, California, Tennessee, and North Carolina and Utah — and the District of Columbia.

-It is the latest government assault against the immense power wielded by Google amid a tsunami of legal and regulatory challenges stacking up for Big Tech in recent months.
+It is the latest government assault against the immense power wielded by Google amid a wave of legal and regulatory challenges rising against Big Tech in recent months.

-Since last year, prosecutors in both the Justice Department or on the state level have now filed four suits against the company over parts of its business empire alleged to be anticompetitive.
+Since last year, prosecutors in the Justice Department or state attorneys general have now filed four lawsuits against Google aimed at parts of its business empire alleged to be anticompetitive.

 App store commissions — typically 30% — are charged to developers, who then usually pass the cost off to consumers who are buying apps or making purchases in things like mobile games.